DmitriBoulanger/samples/maven/README.md

 of all maven sample-collections.

-Sample collections (e.g. BasicUseCases) are independent children of the top-project.
+Sample collections (e.g. BasicUseCases) are independent children of the top index-project.
 Use these children  as eclipse maven-projects